bharatnadar64/ChatMaster_WhatsApp/README.md

 Directory System or structure:

-   Model/Dataset/    : contains the dataset in a json format.
+   1. Model/Dataset/    : contains the dataset in a json format.
 Populary known as intents file which consists of tags(class), patterns(queries) and responses(replies).
-   Model/files/      : contains processed data and saved model to eliminate the duration for re-training the same model on same data.
+   2. Model/files/      : contains processed data and saved model to eliminate the duration for re-training the same model on same data.
-   Model/images/     : contains all the images for image detections in WhatsApp web.
+   3. Model/images/     : contains all the images for image detections in WhatsApp web.
 These images are of the WhatsApp web version 2.2212.8.
-                       These images might need changes in further updates
+These images might need changes in further updates.

 Python Files inside Model Directory:
   1. trainer.py : for processing the dataset and training the Sequential model of mainly 3 layers.